-Following entry of the virus particle by membrane fusion, viral RNA is released into the cytoplasm which then translates into two polyproteins i.e. pp1a and pp1ab, together forming the replication transcription complex (RTC).
-RTC causes synthesis of subgenomic RNA which encodes for various structural and accessory proteins.
-Viral replication initiates hyperinflammatory conditions resulting in activation and recruitment of neutrophils, monocytes and macrophages.
-Also, there is activation of T helper cells type 1 (Th1) and type 17 (Th17), which exacerbate the inflammatory response by causing release of pro-inflammatory cytokines, thus initiating cytokine release syndrome (CRS) [12].
-This is characterised by increased serum levels of IL-1β, IL-2, IL-6, IL-7, IL-8, IL-9, IL-10, IL-17, granulocyte-macrophage colony stimulating factor (GM-CSF), TNF-α, IFN-γ and IFN-γ inducible protein 10 (IP10), monocyte chemoattractant protein 1 (MCP-1), and meacrophage inflammatory protein- 1 alpha and -1 beta (MIP-1α and -1β).
-This cytokine storm induces a hyperinflammatory state causing acute lung injury and various complications like acute respiratory distress syndrome (ARDS), respiratory failure, shock, multiorgan failure and death [13,14].
+IFN- $\gamma$ inducible protein 10 (IP10), monocyte chemoattractant protein 1 (MCP-1), mcacrophage inflammatory protein-1 alpha and -1 beta (MIP-1 $\alpha$ and -1 $\beta$ ) and chemokines CCL2, CCL3, CCL5, CXCL8, CXCL9, and CXCL10.
+The cytokine storm induces a hyperinflammatory state causing acute lung injury and various complications like acute respiratory distress syndrome (ARDS), respiratory failure, shock, multiorgan failure and death [13,14].
 This complex cascade of inflammatory response triggers platelet activation, endothelial dysfunction, and vascular stasis.
 Recent studies suggest that COVID-19 induces a hypercoagulable state that may predispose the patients to venous thromboembolic events and worsened outcomes.
-Innate immune response is initiated following viral recognition by pathogen associated molecular patterns (PAMPS), as a result of which IFN-I is secreted which helps in controlling viral replication and also induces adaptive immune response (Th1 cells play a major role).
-During the later phase, activation of humoral immune response leads to production of antibodies which plays a protective role in controlling the infection [14].

-Potential therapeutic options: Novel virus, novel targets

-Currently, there are no clinically proven antiviral drugs or biologics for the treatment of COVID-19 patients.
+Furthermore, type I IFN forms complex with its receptor, interferon-alpha/beta receptor (IFNAR) leading to activation of Janus kinase-signal transducer and activator of transcription (JAK-STAT) signalling pathway.
+JAK1 and TYK2 kinases phosphorylate STAT1 and 2 and form a complex with IRF9.
+This complex migrates to the nucleus and initiates the transcription of IFN-stimulated genes (ISGs), which in turn, lead to suppression of viral replication.
+During the later phase, CD4+ T cells stimulate humoral immune response via activation of T-dependent B cells leading to production of specific antibodies which play a protective role in controlling the infection [14].
+The proposed host immune response to SARS-CoV-2 has been shown in Figure 1.
+3. Potential therapeutic candidates: Novel virus, novel targets Currently, there are no clinically proven antiviral drugs or biologics for the treatment of COVID-19 patients.
 A protocol issued by National Health Commission of the People's Republic of China states that optimized symptomatic management, together with respiratory support should be the mainstay of treatment [15].
 Most existing data on antiviral therapy for COVID-19 are derived from related coronaviruses such as SARS-CoV-1 (2003) and MERS-CoV (2012), and non-coronaviruses such as Ebola virus.
-How well these data can be extrapolated to SARS-CoV-2, remains unclear.
-Moreover, a lack of pharmacokinetic/pharmacodynamic or clinical data comparing achievable exposures with treatment effect, further questions the clinical relevance of in vitro activity of antiviral drugs (defined as half-maximal effective concentration [EC50] values).
-Also, in vitro data may vary widely across studies due to potential variability in testing methodologies and therefore, should be compared cautiously.
+How well these data can be extrapolated to SARS-CoV-2 remains unclear.
+Moreover, a lack of pharmacokinetic/pharmacodynamic or clinical data comparing achievable exposures with treatment outcomes, further questions the clinical relevance of in vitro activity of antiviral drugs which may vary widely and therefore, should be compared cautiously.
 Since the onset of this pandemic, several studies emphasizing the therapeutic benefits of a wide range of antiviral drugs and biologics have been published in medical literature.
-However, a thorough analysis of these findings is warranted to ascertain whether the existing evidence supports the currently proposed management strategies.
-At present, there are more than 300 ongoing clinical trials, evaluating the safety and efficacy of these drugs.
-The major proposed therapeutic candidates that hold promise for the treatment of COVID-19 are summarized in Table 1.
+However, a thorough analysis of these drugs is warranted to ascertain whether the existing evidence supports the currently proposed management strategies.
+An overview of various repurposed and investigational drugs undergoing clinical trials against COVID-19 has been depicted in Figure 2.
+There are more than 300 ongoing clinical trials, evaluating the safety and efficacy of these drugs.
+The major proposed therapeutic candidates that seem promising for the treatment of COVID-19 are summarized in Table 1.